Pool Equipment Questions

 - Closed– This will not let water go through the multiport valve.

-- Winter– Used for winterizing, this one is not on all valve.
+- Winter– Used for winterizing, this one is not on all valves.
 This is between two positions; it allows water to flow in all directions.
-It is used to prevent water from getting trapped in the multiport valve leading to it freezing or cracking.
+It is used to prevent water from getting trapped in the multiport valve leading to it freezing and cracking.

 You should chemically clean your filter at the end of every season, along with chemically cleaning it if you have a bad case of algae.
 When chemically cleaning it is different for every filter but the chemical you use is the same.
 We recommend you use Baquacil Universal Filter Cleaner.

 Sand filters– After doing a backwash it is normal to see a small amount of dirt blow back into the pool.
 Make sure you are rinsing after backwashing and are following the backwash directions correctly.
 If the problem persists, consider the age of the sand (you should change your sand every 3-5 years) along with when is the last time it was chemically cleaned.
 Make sure that is not sand that is blowing back into the pool if it is sand then you may have a broken lateral.